 If you see a combination of these signs, it's a good indication that it's time to re-pot:

 - Roots are growing through the drainage hole at the bottom of the growing pot

-- Roots are pushing the plant up, out of the pot
+- Roots are pushing the plant up, out of the plant pots

-- Plant is extremely top heavy, and falls over easily (for some varieties this may be normal)
+- The plant is extremely top-heavy, and falls over easily (for some varieties this may be normal)

-- Plant dries out more quickly than usual, requiring more frequent waterings
+- The plant dries out more quickly than usual, requiring more frequent waterings

 - Noticeable salt and mineral build-up on the plant or planter